koenrane/KR-new-site/content/design.md

 - RSS file generation failure.

 ### Finishing touches

+Reordering elements in `<head>` to ensure social media previews : I want nice previews for my site.
+Unfortunately, the behavior was flaky - working on Facebook, not on Twitter, not on Slack, working on Discord...
+Why?
+I had filled out all of the [OpenGraph](https://ogp.me/) fields.

+: [Apparently](https://forums.slackcommunity.com/s/question/0D53a00008bbu4SCAQ/i-cant-understand-why-my-websites-url-does-not-unfurl-on-slack?language=en_US), Slack only reads the metadata from the first portion of the `<head>`.
+However, my OpenGraph `<meta>` tags were further back, so they weren't getting read in.
+Different sites read different lengths of the `<head>`, explaining the flakiness.

+: The solution: Include tags like `<meta>` and `<title>` as early as possible in the `<head>`.

 Updating page metadata
 : For posts which are being pushed for the first time, I set their publication date.
 For posts which have been updated since the last `push`, I update their "last updated" date.